-73 Education Trends in Perspective - Analysis of the World Education Indicators 2005 Edition, UNESCO/OECD, Montreal, 2005.
+76 Education Trends in Perspective - Analysis of the World Education Indicators 2005 Edition, UNESCO/OECD, Montreal, 2005.

-74 Kuzminov, Y. (2004).
+77 Kuzminov, Y. (2004).
 Challenges and Opportunities of Education Reforms: the case of Russia.
 Moscow: High School of Economics (mimeo).

-During the period from 1990 to 2002-04, when EU25 countries have increased their share of public spending on education as a percentage GDP by more than one percentage point, CIS countries on average saw a decline in this share of roughly 2 percentage points to below 4 percent.
-Against a backdrop of EU25 spending patterns on education, only Belarus maintained government spending on education at high enough levels (5.8% percent in 2004); by contrast, Georgia with 2.9 percent and Kazakhstan with 2.4 percent are among the worst performers.75 Although this trend (albeit on a lesser scale) is also characteristic for EU candidates and West Balkans, the CIS results are particularly striking in view of their lower GDP and thus a reduced spending on education in absolute terms.
-Even in more advanced EEN countries, public spending on education per student is an order of magnitude lower compared to EU15.76
+education, only Belarus maintained government spending on education at high enough levels (5.8% percent in 2004); by contrast, Georgia with 2.9 percent and Kazakhstan with 2.4 percent are among the worst performers78.
+Although this trend (albeit on a lesser scale) is also characteristic for EU candidates and West Balkans, the CIS results are particularly striking in view of their lower GDP and thus a reduced spending on education in absolute terms.
+Even in more advanced EEN countries, public spending on education per student is an order of magnitude lower compared to EU1579.

 The ratio of expenditure per student to per capita GDP in Russia is about 27% compared to 34% in France and 42% in Germany.
 Middle-income countries usually maintain this ratio at much higher levels than affluent countries: around 50% of GDP per capita for medium professional education, and between 100% and 150% of per capita GDP per bachelor-type students.
 This enables such countries to reduce, if only partially, the gap in absolute financing between them and richer countries and to compensate for quality differences.
-In Russia, however, this indicator is even lower than in developed countries, with all the ensuing consequences.77
+In Russia, however, this indicator is even lower than in developed countries, with all the ensuing consequences80.